Ciano1996/AuctionMechanism/README.md

 How it Works:

+- Checks if there is the list of auctions in the DHT, if not it creates it
 - Checks if the corresponding auction exists, and if found, download it from the DHT
 - Then there is the time checking part, to understand if the auction is active or not
 - Then, since it would not be possible, is checked if the bidder is the auction creator or the current best bidder